yk3thn/3Spoofer/README.md

 # 3Spoofer
-extremely pasted spoofer/cleaner no mapper or drivers so u know its safe no support or updates unless i feel like it
+extremely pasted spoofer/cleaner no mapper or drivers so u know its somewhat safe no support or updates unless i feel like it

 not fully tested so run at your own risk!